-Neglect is not giving an animal the right food, water, shelter or vet care.
-Because their misery goes on for so long, animals who die of neglect can suffer just as much as animals who are harmed on purpose.
+Deliberate cruelty may involve beating, shooting or stabbing animals, or setting them on fire.
+Neglect is not giving an animal necessary food, water, shelter or vet care.
+Because their misery is often prolonged, animals who die of neglect can suffer just as much as animals who are deliberately harmed.

 News & Events

-The Humane Society of the United States and The Humane Society Wildlife Land Trust are offering a reward of up to $5,000 for information leading to the arrest and conviction of the person or persons responsible for the thrill killing of at least eight deer near the top of Spring Creek Road in the foothills of southeast Walla Walla County, Washington.
+The Humane Society of the United States is offering a reward of up to $5,000 for information leading to the identification, arrest and conviction of the person or persons responsible for the inhumane neglect of a dog eaten by maggots in College Park, Georgia.

-The Humane Society of the United States is offering a reward of up to $5,000 for information leading to the identification, arrest and conviction of the person or persons responsible for the neglect and abandonment of two puppies in Sempronius, New York.
+The Humane Society of the United States is offering a reward of up to $5,000 for information leading to the identification, arrest and conviction of the person or persons responsible for the taking and shooting of a family dog in Sedgwick County, Kansas.